mark-hobbs/mark-hobbs.github.io/_posts/2025-01-01-genetic-algorithm-from-scratch.md

 The clean object-oriented design enables the user to efficiently generate an initial population, configure the genetic algorithm and initiate the evolutionary process with minimal code.
 Concise and readable code enables the user to focus on the actual problem...

 Problem decomposition is fundamental to...
 Effective problem decomposition requires a deep understanding of the problem domain.
 Without a proper grasp of the core elements/concepts... creating inappropriate abstractions or inefficient divisions of functionality.

-It is a common misconception that the purpose of abstraction is to remove repetition.
-Whilst it might to a degree serve this purpose, the most important job of a good abstraction is to remove dependencies.
-Good abstractions provide interfaces that reduce coupling...

 Perhaps the most significant difference between new and experienced programmers is their ability to identify powerful abstractions.
 Choosing the right abstractions requires both programming experience and domain specific knowledge.
 It is unlikely that an experienced programmer with no domain knowledge of optimisation would chose an appropriate abstraction.